BogTheMudWing/Linty/README.md

 ## About

-Linty is not yet but may one day be a Minecraft Spigot plugin that allows players to create claims to protect their
+Linty is not yet but may one day be a Minecraft Spigot plugin that allows players to create claims to protect their buildings and belongings.
+Players can define areas which are protected from unwanted tampering or modification from other players.

 Linty focuses on: